 The vector database MCP space splits into two camps, and understanding the divide saves you from picking the wrong server.

 Database management servers give your agent full control: create collections, configure indexes, insert documents, query, update, delete.
-Chroma (13 tools) and Milvus (12 tools) take this approach.
+Chroma (12 tools), Milvus (14 tools), and MongoDB (39 tools, though not vector-specific) take this approach.
 Your agent can build and manage vector infrastructure from scratch.

 Semantic memory servers hide the database entirely.
 Your agent stores text and retrieves it by meaning.
 Qdrant (2 tools) is the purest version of this — there’s no collection management, no index configuration, no delete.
 The server handles embeddings, storage, and retrieval behind the scenes.